From Plain Cheese to Peking Duck: 25 Yummy Pizza Recipes

 Pizza is cheap and loved by most everyone.
 The ingredients are simple and inexpensive, and for DIY types, the blank canvas of dough is hard to resist.
 Whether planning a make-your-own pizza party or looking for a tasty family meal, these pizza recipes will jumpstart your creative juices.
 In addition to 19 ideas for toppings, there are six crust recipes that add variety and accommodate dietary restrictions and time limitations.

 A classic supreme pizza combines different types of meats and vegetables for a full-flavored mouthful in every bite.
-A traditional recipe posted by Good Cheap Eats combines sausage, pepperoni, mushrooms, bell pepper, and black olives for zesty and earthy flavors.
-Customize the pie by substituting, omitting, or adding any of the toppings.
-Better yet, set out the dough in personal-pan size and let everyone craft their own.
+A traditional recipe combines sausage, pepperoni, mushrooms, bell pepper, and black olives for zesty and earthy flavors.
+Customize the pie by substituting, omitting, or adding toppings or, better yet, set out the dough in personal-pan sizes and let everyone craft their own.

-White pizza omits the red sauce and uses ricotta as the base layer.
-It's all about the cheesy goodness with Homemade Three Cheese White Pizza from the blog Add a Pinch, which calls for ricotta, mozzarella, and Parmesan.
+White pizza omits the red sauce and leans on cheesy goodness, such as in a Homemade Three Cheese White Pizza calling for ricotta, mozzarella, and Parmesan.
 Go crazy and add a fourth cheese -- a touch of gorgonzola, perhaps, or goat cheese -- and sprinkle fresh or dried herbs in one of the cheese layers.

 Nightshade vegetables include tomato, eggplant, peppers, and potatoes, among others, and pose a severe risk to people with certain allergies.
 The TV show "The Doctors" jumps to the rescue with a delicious No-Nightshade Pizza that gets its characteristic tanginess from olives and feta.
 Other ingredients, including oregano, spinach, and mushrooms, make this a full-flavored option.